 “…helps ensure Soldiers are visually able to carry out their mission.
 Eye hazards exist in a variety of forms in both combat and training environments.
 They range from fragmenting munitions and other airborne debris, to invisible hazards such as ultraviolet (UV) radiation.
 If unprotected, the Soldier is susceptible to short- or long-term effects on their vision.
 This can compromise current and future mission effectiveness.
 MCEP helps preserve performance in both combat and training by reducing the risks associated with exposure to such hazards.”

-Protective eyewear that is approved to be worn by US military personnel must bear the APEL (Authorized Protective Eyewear List) logo or be listed on the official APEL website.
+Protective eyewear approved to be worn by U.S. military personnel must bear the APEL (Authorized Protective Eyewear List) logo or be listed on the official APEL website.
 This is the single-best way to know if your eyewear is approved for official military use.

-Keep in mind that ballistic-rated civilian eyewear does not require, and in most instances, will not bear the APEL logo.
-However, most manufacturers will state that their ballistic-rated eyewear meets MIL-PRF-31013 and MIL-DTL-43511D standards in their product descriptions.
+Remember that ballistic-rated civilian eyewear does not require and, in most instances, will not bear the APEL logo.
+However, most manufacturers will state in their product descriptions that their ballistic-rated eyewear meets MIL-PRF-31013 and MIL-DTL-43511D standards.

 How great is the need for ballistic and tactical eyewear in the military?

 The Official Homepage of the United States Army illustrated in Eye doctors teach combat trauma management the tremendous need for ballistic and tactical eyewear protection for individuals in the armed forces.

 - Combat ocular trauma has stabilized due to widely implemented eye protection in the military.